Building Your Own Business Website? Don’t Make These 10 Mistakes

 Subscribe to our blog and receive great content just like this delivered straight to your inbox.

 7. Slow Server Times

-Did you know customers will only wait 4 seconds for a site to load before clicking out of the website, according to a recent study by Akamai Technologies?
+Did you know customers will only wait four seconds for a site to load before clicking out of the website, according to a study by Akamai Technologies?
 That means if you want to keep your customers interested, you need to make sure your site loads whip fast.